vbarbarosh/tree/NOTES.md

 4. For each mouse movement find the closest rect; determine is_above/is_below and shift values
 5. Repeat until mose get released
 6. Drag and drop ends

+### Finding insertion point

+This can be done in several ways.

+1. A movement of a mouse for 10px could mean changing position up/down/left/right.
+That way selected items could be moved to a new position with less mouse distance, but users might find this counter-intuitive.
+2. Insertion point can be selected as a nearest to a mouse.
+That way things could be more intuitive but harder to implement.

+Finding insertion point can be treated as finding a closest side of an element to a cursor.

+Basically, we have a list of rectangles.
+From top to bottom.
+And what is necessary is to find such a rectangle and its side (top or bottom) which is closer to a point.

+Further.
+Having a bunch of DOM elements, find one which is closer to a point.

+### Why it is necessary to remove selected items before begin

+Removing 10 consecutive items from list of 100 items will make insertion point more sensitive to mouse movement.
+Keeping this items in a list would require to remove them in a process of fetching rectangles.
+Keeping items on the list will lead to moving mouse for a very long distance in order to move items one position up or down.